-Cash flows from investing activities were inflows of \bigcirc 702 million in 2017, compared with outflows of \bigcirc 652 million in 2016 and inflows of \bigcirc 268 million in 2015.
-Cash flows from investing activities mainly reflect the cash outflows related to investments in and acquisitions of financial assets available-for-sale, investments in associates and joint ventures and property and equipment as compared to cash inflows related to the disposals, repayments and redemptions of financial assets at fair value through the income statement, financial assets available-for-sale, assets held for sale and investments in associates and joint ventures.
-Cash flows from investing activities in 2017 (inflows of \bigcirc 1,702 million in 2017, compared to outflows of \bigcirc 52 million in 2016) mainly reflected on a net basis an increase in cash inflows from financial assets available-for-sale.
+Cash flows from investing activities were outflows of $\in 1,320$ million in 2018, compared with inflows of $\in 1,702$ million in 2017 and outflows of $\in 652$ million in 2016.
+Cash flows from investing activities in 2018 mainly reflect the cash outflows related to purchases, sales and redemptions in the investment portfolio, purchases and sales of associates and joint ventures as well as property and equipment.
+Cash flows from investing activities in 2017 (inflows of €1,702 million in 2017, compared to outflows of €652 million in 2016) mainly reflected on a net basis an increase in each inflows from financial assets available for sale.